Ibrahim Yahaya Oloriegbe: Early life, education and career

 and GMD between 1992 and 1994.

 Family

 Oloriegbe is married with 4 children.

 Political career

 Oloriegbe contested and was elected a member of the Kwara house of assembly under the All Nigeria Peoples Party (ANPP).
-He was also the majority leader, Chairman House Committee on Health and House Committee on Local Government from 1999-2003.
+He was also the majority leader, Chairman House Committee on Health and House Committee on Local Government from 1999 to 2003.
 He was a member of the Action Congress of Nigeria (ACN) and also contested for the Kwara Central's Senatorial Election under the party against Bukola Saraki in 2011, who was then Governor of Kwara State.

-In the February 23, 2019 Kwara Central Senatorial district election, He was elected Senator for Kwara Central senatorial District defeating the Incumbent Bukola Saraki.
+On February 23, 2019 Kwara Central Senatorial district election, He was elected Senator for Kwara Central senatorial District defeating the Incumbent Bukola Saraki.